Semantic Correspondence: Unified Benchmarking and a Strong Baseline: Feature Enhancement and Matching Refinement Evaluation

 \subsection{Cost Aggregation Evaluation}

 We compare the performance of the Neighbourhood Consensus, CATs Aggregator, and Match-to-Match attention module.
 The detailed evaluation results are provided in~\Cref{tab:appendix_cost}.
 Due to the computational cost of high-resolution inputs, the original Neighbourhood Consensus setting is applied only at the 224 resolution.
-For the 448 and 840 resolutions, we use three layers of $3 \times 3 \times 3 \times 3$ filters while reducing the number of intermediate channels to half of the original configuration.

-The experimental results demonstrate that NeighConsensus consistently outperforms other cost aggregators across different resolutions, and the original implementation of NeighConsensus (Ori.) also shows competitive performance, especially at lower resolutions.
+For the 448 and 840 resolutions, we use three layers of $3 \times 3 \times 3 \times 3$ filters while reducing the number of intermediate channels to half of the original configuration.\\ The experimental results demonstrate that NeighConsensus consistently outperforms other cost aggregators across different resolutions, and the original implementation of NeighConsensus (Ori.) also shows competitive performance, especially at lower resolutions.
+Regarding the CATs cost aggregator, it exhibits specific limitations: First, it cannot be applied to high-resolution inputs (840$\times$840) due to computational constraints.
+Second, at 448$\times$448 resolution, it performs substantially worse than both NeighConsensus and Match2Match, with PCK@0.1 dropping by 3.4\% and 5.2\% in frozen and fine-tuned settings respectively, making it the least effective among the three aggregators.